platformsh/platformsh-docs/docs/src/define-routes/https.md

   Many, although not all, browsers consult this list before connecting to a site over HTTP and switch to HTTPS if instructed.
   Although not part of the HSTS specification, it's supported by most browsers.

-If enabled, the `Strict-Transport-Security` header is always be sent with a lifetime of 1 year.
+If enabled, the `Strict-Transport-Security` header is always sent with a lifetime of 1 year.
 The [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) has more detailed information on HSTS.

 Note: If multiple routes for the same domain specify different HSTS settings, the entire domain still uses a shared configuration.